Map on Google Click on the markers on the map to find a link back to the website page.

 I love this unique poinsettia tree at this church.

 19. Our last stop was the Lutheran Heritage Center, 75 Church Street, Altenburg.
 We drove by the log cabin, but did not take photos.
 I have been to this museum and log cabin many times.
 Here we see more than 50 themed trees, German Christmas collectibles, and other Christmas delights.
+I visited here in 2022 and took a video snippet of EVERY tree!
+See this location in the Christmas Country Church tour 2022 video.

 To see everything in these several rooms would take more time than a rushed tour.